polarwinkel/plotLine.js/README.md

 }
 ```

-which needs to be executed after including your content with something like
+which needs to be executed after including your content.
+You can run it with something like:

 ```
 element.innerHTML = yourContentIncludingPlot;